 Disclaimer: This post will look a little different than previous “Talking to Teacher” posts as due to time zones and just life in general, I wasn’t able to talk to Matt directly.
-Instead, he recored his thoughts to some questions I provided and it is clips of his responses that I will thread throughout this post.
+Instead, he recorded his thoughts to some questions I provided I edited that into mini-clips that will be threaded throughout this post.

 Reflection Point #1 — Writing Beside Them

 First off, “Writing Beside Them” is Penny Kittle’s beautiful idea—and her book titled something similar is one I often reach for.
 The simple strategy of doing the work beside your students is a game changer.
 And eve as Matt talks about being busier than ever in the chaos of a hybrid learning context, he still finds time to write beside his students—he understands the power of it.

 Matt also understands that with the chaos of this year (less resources, less time, more preps, new IB curriculum) he has to do it in “smaller bits and pieces”— a paragraph here, an outline there.
 He has decided to focus on modelling the work depending on the students needs in a given unit and piece of writing.
 And this, ultimately, is the point of everything: What do the students need at a given time?
 What knowledge, skills, or strategies do they need to be successful?
 What parts of the process need to be modelled to help them move forward?
 When is beneficial for them to see something modelled in real time vs when it is enough to provide a completed exemplar?